Data-Augmented Contact Model for Rigid Body Simulation: Related Work

 \section{Related Work}

 Contact and friction is a common but extremely complex phenomenon, which continuously fascinates generations of scientists and engineers.
-Since Coulomb and Amontons in the 18th century made the distinction between static and dynamic frictions \cite{Elena}, inadequacies and controversies of Coulomb's law have been extensively studied.
-For example, Oden and Martins \cite{oden1985models} summarized that friction could depend on normal force or stress, normal separation distance, slip displacement, slip velocity, time of stationary contact, slip history, and vibrations.
+Since Coulomb and Amontons in the 18th century made the distinction between static and dynamic frictions, inadequacies and controversies of Coulomb's law have been extensively studied \cite{Elena}.
+For example, \cite{oden1985models} summarized that friction could depend on normal force or stress, normal separation distance, slip displacement, slip velocity, time of stationary contact, slip history, and vibrations.
 As such, many empirical models that substitute Coulomb's law have been proposed and are summarized in \cite{olsson1998friction}.
-There is no model that is more accurate than the others in all scenarios.
-Goyal \etal \cite{goyal1989limit} proposed the concept of limit surface to enclose all possible friction forces on an object during planer sliding.
-Similar to their work, our model works on the rigid-body level instead of point contact level, and looses the assumptions that friction must oppose the direction of motion and that friction is isotropic.
+There is no one model that is more accurate than the others in all scenarios. \cite{goyal1989limit} proposed the concept of limit surface to enclose all possible friction forces on an object during planer sliding.
+Our 3D model also works on the rigid-body instead of the point-contact level, and loosens the assumptions that friction must oppose the direction of motion and that friction is isotropic.